Clarence E. Case: Legal and political career

-Case graduated from Rutgers University in and was awarded a LL.B. degree from New York Law School in 1902.
-He practiced as a lawyer, and was clerk of the New Jersey Senate Judiciary Committee from 1908 to 1910.
-From 1918 to 1929, he was a member of the New Jersey Senate representing Somerset County.
-As senate president he served as acting governor from January 13, 1920, until January 20, 1920, in the week between the end of the term of William Nelson Runyon, the preceding acting governor, and the start of Edward I. Edwards' term as governor.
+In 1917, Case was elected to the New Jersey Senate representing Somerset County.
+He served from 1918 to 1929, when he resigned to be appointed to the Supreme Court of New Jersey.
+As Senate president, he served as acting governor from January 13 to 20, 1920, the week between the end of the term of acting governor William Nelson Runyon and the start of Edward I. Edwards' term as governor.

 Case served on the New Jersey Supreme Court from 1929 to 1952, and was the Chief Justice from 1946 to 1948.